 This course is designed to introduce students to the field of international relations.
 It will permit students to understand the basic concepts in the field needed to analyse developments in international politics.
 At the same time, the main analytical approaches in the discipline will be offered in such a way that students will be able to evaluate various approaches and to assess their utility in explaining events, processes and institutions in international politics.
-A core consideration in the course will be the development of an awareness of how states define and meet security requirements and issues in international relations.
+Concepts of security will be addressed.